-Please can you come into the academy to meet with xxxx on xxxx at xxxx or contact us to arrange a suitable alternative to look at how we can help avoid any deterioration in "forename" 'attendance.
-Child's forename" will also be invited.
+We would like you to come into the academy with NAME to meet with HOUSE LEADER on DATE/TIME.
+If you are unable to make the suggested date/time, please contact us to arrange a suitable alternative to look at how we can help avoid any further deterioration in NAME's attendance.